mhejrati/3D-Object/README.md

-## 3D Object Detection and Reconstruction in Cluttered Images
+## 3D Object Detection and Reconstruction

 This is the code for the method described in: